Kenny Rankin

 Kenneth Joseph Rankin (February 10, 1940 – June 7, 2009) was an American singer and songwriter in the folk rock and singer-songwriter genres; he was influenced by jazz.
-Rankin would often sing notes in a high range to express emotion.
+Rankin often sang notes which were in a high range to express emotion.

 Biography

-Rankin was from the Washington Heights neighborhood of New York City.
-He was raised and introduced to music by his mother, who sang at home and for friends.
+Rankin was born in Manhattan, New York City.
+He was introduced to music by his mother, who sang at home and for friends.
 Early in his career he worked as a singer-songwriter.